The Low Carbon Economy Fund - Low Carbon Economy Challenge

 grant_single_labels|admissibility

-To be eligible, projects must result in reductions in GHG emissions in 2030 and align with Canada’s goals for net-zero emissions by 2050.
-These reductions must be beyond what is required by existing regulations, standards, or codes and ongoing work by project proponents.
+- Projects must result in reductions of GHG emissions in 2030 and align with Canada’s net-zero emissions goals by 2050.

-- Capacity to make use of commercially available technology
+- Projects require the capacity to use commercially available technology.

-- Production of electricity or fuel must be primarily for own use, within the applicant’s or identified partner’s operations (except for projects located in rural or remote communities or for district energy or industrial combined heat-and-power)
+- Production of electricity or fuel must be primarily for the applicant’s or identified partner’s own use, except in rural or remote communities, or for district energy or industrial combined heat-and-power projects.

 grant_eligibility_criteria|who_can_apply